 Admissions and required documents

-Admissions will be based on a contest open to candidates from all over the world.
+Admissions is based on a contest open to candidates from all over the world.
 The process shall ensure choosing the best candidates, with the strongest predispositions and motivation to research work.

 How to apply?